openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_adv-features.rst

           $ neutron router-create router1
           $ neutron router-interface-add router1 SUBNET1_UUID
           $ neutron router-interface-add router1 SUBNET2_UUID

+       An internal router port can have only one IPv4 subnet and multiple IPv6 subnets that belong to the same network ID.
+When you call ``router-interface-add`` with an IPv6 subnet, this operation adds the interface to an existing internal port with the same network ID.
+If a port with the same network ID does not exist, a new port is created.

    * - Connects a router to an external network, which enables that router to act as a NAT gateway for external connectivity.
      - .. code-block:: console